Where is the clinic?

 Why does the Clinic Need to Raise Funds?

-While most personnel will volunteer their time, the Clinic incurs costs for supplies, utilities, insurance, background checks, and other expenses not currently anticipated.
+While most personnel will volunteer their time, the Clinic incurs costs for supplies, computers, utilities, insurance, background checks, and other expenses not currently anticipated.

 Will they do blood tests at the Clinic?